Control Your ESP8266 Projects From Anywhere With aREST

 Then, simply insert your aREST Pro key inside the key variable:

 After that, configure the board with the code using the Arduino IDE.
-Note that if you have more boards to configure, you can just use the same sketch: the boards will all self-register on the aREST Pro server, which is a pretty cool feature of aREST Pro compared to the normal version.
+Note that if you have more boards to configure, you can just use the same sketch: the boards will all self-register on the aREST server, which is a pretty cool feature of aREST compared to not using an API key.

 Managing & Controlling Your Devices from the Dashboard